Topics

 The Atwater coefficients is a measure of how much energy we can obtain from food, but I think it is inadequate to address the problem of obesity.
 Even if we revised the Atwater coefficients more accurately by taking into account energy required for digestion and food composition, the obesity problem will not be solved if we judge things only by the number of calories.

-One idea that has been suggested is to introduce a "traffic-light" system on food labels, alerting consumers to foods that are highly processed (red dots), lightly processed (green dots) or in-between (yellow dots) [16], and I agree with this idea.
+One idea that has been suggested by some researchers is to introduce a "traffic-light" system on food labels, alerting consumers to foods that are highly processed (red dots), lightly processed (green dots) or in-between (yellow dots) [10], and I agree with this idea.
 It is also possible to combine satiety, the number of chews, and the indigestibility of food into this traffic-light system.

 What we need now, I believe, is to take a little away from the apparent accuracy of "calorie counting," which seems more scientific, and rethink our traditional diets and eating habits.